Mega & Primal Pokémon

 Get Mega Energy

-Mega Raids, Special Spotlight Hours, and certain Research Tasks.
+Mega Raids, Special Spotlight Hours, certain Research Tasks, or walking your Buddy.

 Mega Venusaur #3